centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 ##### Bug fixes

-- Fixed a bug that made Broker crash when rebuilding RRD files for unexisting metrics.
+- [Broker] Fixed a bug that made Broker crash when rebuilding RRD files for unexisting metrics.
+- [Broker] Fixed a bug occurring when a Business Activity was updated after a status change for a KPI with a BA type.

 ### 22.10.6